How to Watch BBC iPlayer in Australia

 How to Use a VPN to Watch BBC iPlayer in Australia

 Step 1: Sign up for VPN

-Thus for the following setup steps I'll use ExpressVPN as the example.
+Thus for the following setup steps I'll use BufferedVPN as the example.
 Let's do this!

 Here's a quick snapshot of this step: